-Prerequisite Course: Middle School Literature I OR exceptional PSSA scores in 6th grade/performance in the 6th grade reading curriculum
+Prerequisite Course: Middle School Literature I OR exceptional PSSA and/or IXL diagnostic scores

 The primary focus of this course is to study and to employ sound reading strategies in the study of literature.
 Students read, respond to, and extend text based on literal and figurative interpretations.
 Students also evaluate text and examine reading elements through text-dependent analysis.
 Students also define, locate, and explain a myriad of literary devices, concentrating specifically on those outlined by the Pennsylvania Department of Education Common Core Standards for Reading, Writing, Speaking and Listening.